reserve-protocol/rsr-mainnet/README.md

 # Mainnet RSR
-This repo contains the code for a mainnet Reserve Rights token (RSR) that upgrades from a previously deployed version of RSR, found [here](https://github.com/reserve-protocol/rsr).
+This repo contains the code for a mainnet Reserve Rights token (RSR) that upgrades from a previously deployed version of RSR, found [here](https://github.com/reserve-protocol/rsr) and at `0x8762db106b2c2a0bccb3a80d1ed41273552616e8` on Ethereum mainnet.

 ## Context